opsani/servox/README.md

 ### Connector Discovery

-Connectors are set up to be auto-discovered using setuptools entry point available from the Python standard library.
-When a new connector is installed into the assembly, it will be automatically discovered and available for interaction.
+Connectors are set up to be auto-discovered using the setuptools entry point functionality available from the Python standard library.
+When a new connector is installed into the assembly, it will be automatically discovered and become available for interaction.

 The specific of how this mechanism works is discussed in detail on the [Python Packaging Guide](https://packaging.python.org/guides/creating-and-discovering-plugins/).